 Are you on Twitter, Facebook, or LinkedIn?

-My Facebook is private, and a purely personal space for me.
+My Instagram and Facebook are both private, and a purely personal spaces for me.
 I’m “friends” with many colleagues and past co-workers, but prefer to keep my work and private life separate with current endeavors.

 Why the coffee cup icon when hovering over homepage images?